ImMnan/Cheat_sheets/Kubernetes/cheatsheet.md

 kubectl port-forward svc/my-service 5000:my-service-port  # listen on local port 5000 and forward to Service target port with name <my-service-port>

 kubectl port-forward deploy/my-deployment 5000:6000       # listen on local port 5000 and forward to port 6000 on a Pod created by <my-deployment>
-kubectl exec deploy/my-deployment -- ls                   # run command in first Pod and first container in Deployment (single- or multi-container cases)
+kubectl exec deploy/my-deployment -- ls                   # run cmd in first Pod and first container in Deployment (single- or multi-container cases)
 ```

 ## Interacting with Nodes and cluster